Tawa: Automatic Warp Specialization for Modern GPUs with Asynchronous References: compiler

 \subsubsection{Loop Distribution}

 After the operations are annotated, we need to construct the actual IR that divides the workload for each WG.
-For each cross-partition edge (e.g., \texttt{TMALoad}$\to$\texttt{LocalAlloc} in Fig.~\ref{subfig:comp_graph}), we create an \aref tensor with size $D$, denoting a $D$-slot cyclic buffer.
+For each cross-partition edge (e.g., \texttt{TMALoad}$\to$\texttt{LocalAlloc} in Fig.~\ref{subfig:comp_graph}), we create an \aref tensor with size $D$, denoting a $D$-slot cyclic buffer. $D$ is chosen to maximize overlap between TMA transfers and Tensor Core computation.
+A larger $D$ allows the producer to run further ahead and hide more TMA latency, while a smaller $D$ reduces buffer footprint and synchronization overhead.
+We study the effect of $D$ in \S~\ref{sub:hyperparam}.
 A \aput operation is created on the producer side that places each \texttt{TMALoad} result into an \aref slot.
 The slot index is computed as the iteration $k$ modulo the buffer size $D$, allowing the buffer slots to be reused (L15, L23 in Fig.~\ref{subfig:mlir}).
 Similarly, a \aget operation is created on the consumer side that gets the data from the same \aref slot.
 After the data are used for computation in WGMMA, an additional \aconsumed operation is inserted at the end to indicate the slot has been freed.
 As mentioned in \S~\ref{sub:aref}, \aref supports grouping multiple values in the buffer to share the mbarrier.
 Therefore, a straightforward optimization when creating \aref is to check whether the loaded tensors are used in the same WGMMA.
 If so, we can put a tuple of tensors in the \aref buffer and share the channel for communication between WGs.
 The resulting computation graph is shown in Fig.~\ref{subfig:aref_comp_graph}.
 Since \aref has already carried buffers, the \texttt{LocalAlloc} operations can also be eliminated but to directly read from the \aref buffer.

 To make both partitions independently progress through the original loop nest, we also need to perform loop distribution around the cut.
 Two WG regions are created in the IR as shown in Fig.~\ref{subfig:mlir} (L10-32).
 The \texttt{scf.for} loop is cloned so that WG0 and WG1 each carry an isomorphic loop over $k$.
 Iteration statements remain in WG0, and tile statements remain in WG1.
 The inter-warp communication is done by \aref highlighted in the code (L16, L24).
 Finally, the computed result is yielded from the for loop and stored back to global memory in the epilogue.
 The resulting execution is the warp-specialized timeline in Fig.~\ref{subfig:ws_gemm}, which shows how TMA loads are overlapped with Tensor Core computation.